 Viazul Bus Reservations List

 If you can’t buy a ticket, then you might get on the list.
 Each bus station office maintains what they euphemistically call a “reservations list”.
 This isn’t what you and I would deem a reservation.
 They will take no money for the reservation.
 They will scribble your name on a piece of paper. (literally) You will turn up an hour before the bus is due to leave and attempt to pay for your ticket.
 If there’s a seat available they will let you pay.
 If not, then you’re not getting on the bus.
-Being on the VIazul reservations list does NOT guarantee you a seat.
+Being on the Viazul reservations list does NOT guarantee you a seat.
 Book your tickets early!
-Or you’ll end up in a different location, or in a colectivo.
+Or you’ll end up in a different location, or a colectivo.